 “It is the nature of babies to be in bliss.”Deepak Chopra

-A challenging meditative post needs to be followed by a relaxing one.
+I’m following a challenging meditative post with a relaxing one.
 The yin and yang of meditation.

 What better way to relax than to gaze at a baby?
-(Unless you are the primary caregiver of, oh say, a first born boy with digestive discomfort.)
+(Unless you are the primary caregiver of, oh I don’t know, a firstborn boy with digestive discomfort.)

-Funny, the two people I spoke to this evening about this blog both have babies in their lives, a place I haven’t been in a while.
-Knowing them keeps my selective memory in check, reminding me it is not all peaceful easy feelings.
-It also reminds me when you have a baby in your life, how very present and appreciative you are of the wonder and preciousness of every day, every breath, really.
-And of every moment that that baby is asleep.
+Funnily, I spoke to two people about the blog this evening, both of whom have babies in their lives, a place I haven’t been in a while.
+Knowing them keeps my selective memory in check, reminding me it is not all peaceful, easy feelings.
+It also reminds me how babies in our lives makes us so very present and appreciative of the wonder and preciousness of every day and, really, every breath.
+And of every moment that baby is asleep.

-Sleep is elusive for many adults; it certainly is for me.
-With age I have adjusted to less sleep, but boy, is it brutal on our bodies, affecting blood pressure, heart health, metabolism, stress hormones, and most definitely our mental states.
+Sleep is elusive for many adults.
+It certainly is for me.
+With age, I have adjusted to less sleep, but I still suffer from the brutal effects on the body: compromising blood pressure, heart health, metabolism, stress hormones, and most definitely our mental states.

-Several years ago, my meditation teacher introduced me to a few things to do when I hadn’t slept.
-One was yoga nidra, or yogic sleep, a methodical guided meditation.
-Yoga nidra is a deeply relaxed state you reach while still maintaining consciousness… although you can, and may, fall asleep.
-Nice part, there is no way to “do it wrong.”
-In ancient texts, yoga nidra is described as a practice which will help you “reach the border between waking and sleeping states.”
-In the west we would call it the overlay of alpha and delta brainwaves.
+Several years ago, my meditation teacher introduced me to a few practices to incorporate in the face of insomnia.
+One is yoga nidra, or yogic sleep, a methodical guided meditation.
+Yoga nidra is a deeply relaxed state we reach while still maintaining consciousness – although we can, and may, fall asleep.
+Good news: there is no way to “do it wrong.”
+In ancient texts, yoga nidra is described as a practice to help us “reach the border between waking and sleeping states.”
+In the west, we would call it the overlay of alpha and delta brainwaves.

-The Yoga Nidra practice allows the body to deeply relax while the mind stays inwardly alert, with breath awareness and relaxation cued by the teacher.
-A cognitive behavioral therapist would describe the development of new neural pathways which takes place during yoga nidra as “brain plasticity.”
-Yoga Nidra helps you find a little space while the brain rewires negative thought patterns and destructive habits.
+The yoga nidra practice allows the body to deeply relax while the mind stays inwardly alert, with breath awareness and relaxation cued by the teacher.
+A cognitive behavioral therapist would describe the development of new neural pathways, which takes place during yoga nidra, as “brain plasticity.”
+Yoga nidra helps us find a little space while the brain rewires negative thought patterns and destructive habits.

-In a class you will be set up comfortably for this.
-If you are at home, I suggest you get headphones and lie down in a comfortable position.
-Set yourself up for uninterrupted 25 minutes– you’ll need privacy and pillows.
+Thinking of trying it?
+In a class, you will be set up comfortably for this.
+At home, I suggest using headphones and lying down in a comfortable, relaxed position (think: savasana).
+You’ll need privacy and pillows.
 There are key and intentional elements to the practice.
-It is done lying down in savasana, relaxed and comfortable.

-You will be led in a guided meditation which will takes your attention to specific places through a series of steps which relax your body, despite keeping your mind conscious.
-It is said that a 20 minute yoga nidra gives your body the equivalent of 80 minutes of sleep.
+A guided meditation will take your attention to specific places through a series of steps to relax your body, while keeping your mind conscious.
+Experts say that a 20-minute yoga nidra session offers our bodies the equivalent of 80 minutes of sleep.

-I won’t go in to a lot of detail about the methodology of it, but to say that is has been around for thousands of years and it truly is restorative.
-In contrast to the idea of letting thoughts float by, this is a guided meditation with visualization and a body scan, helping you methodically release tension in every inch of your body.
-During this, a series of feelings and sensations are experienced and released which enables you to develop the practice of observing your feelings and emotions.
-Contrasts are intentionally used.
-I remember telling a friend I wish she would not list doctor’s office in the middle of the list of beautiful nature landscapes and golden light she mentioned during the visualization portion of her nidra.
-I didn’t understand how effective the use of contrasts is in desensitizing us from our fearful reactions.
+I won’t go in to a lot of detail about the methodology.
+Suffice it to say it has been around for thousands of years and is truly restorative.
+In contrast to the idea of letting thoughts float by, this visualization and body scanning helps us methodically release tension in every inch of our bodies.
+During this, we experience and release a series of feelings and sensations, enabling us to develop the practice of observing.
+The meditations intentionally include contrasts.
+I remember a friend listing a doctor’s office amidst her list of beautiful nature landscapes and golden light during the visualization portion of her nidra.
+(I didn’t like it at the time, and I told her.)
+I didn’t understand how effective contrasting is in desensitizing us from our fearful reactions.

-Below is a yoga nidra by Ginny Wells to listen to in the comfort of your own home.
-Set yourself up for 25 relaxing minutes there, or go check out one of her restorative classes at Forever Om in Lake Forest.
-The key at home is headphones; your homework is to buy some or poach from a child and leave next to your bed.
+Below is a yoga nidra by Ginny Wells.
+Listen to it in the comfort of your home.
+Set yourself up for 25 relaxing minutes there or go check out one of her restorative classes at Forever Om in Lake Forest.
+Your homework is to buy some headphones (or poach from your child and leave next to your bed).
 May you sleep, breathe, and be like a non-colicky baby.